Rayonier Advanced Materials Inc. (RYAM) Beta and Market Comparison: S&P500 vs RYAM - The Dwinnex

 Earnings Estimates

-There are 2 different market analysts currently analyzing its stock.
+Its stock is currently analyzed by 2 different market analysts.
 On average, analysts expect EPS of -$0.1 for the current quarter, with a high estimate of -$0.09 and a low estimate of -$0.12, while EPS last year was -$0.36.
 The consensus estimate for the next quarter is -$0.04, with high estimates of $0 and low estimates of -$0.09.

 Analysts are recommending an EPS of between -$0.06 and -$0.13 for the fiscal current year, implying an average EPS of -$0.09.
 EPS for the following year is -$0.22, with 2 analysts recommending between $0 and -$0.44.